Hillside Student Community School Expectations for Students 2023-2024

-- Upper school students please eat lunch in the Stage and Huckleberry Rooms.
+- Upper school students please eat lunch outside or in the Stage and Huckleberry Rooms.
 Do not eat on pillows or couches.
-Lower school students eat in the Alder Room.
+Lower school students eat outside or in the Alder Room.

 - We ask that soda and energy drinks not be brought to school.